CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/PathSchema.md

 ## Service Groups

-Each Meraki product and scope will then have relative services which will be grouped together
+Each Meraki product and scope will then have relative services which will be grouped

 `/appliance/firewall/`